MattSkala/chrome-firelogger/README.md

-ChromeLogger - FireLogger for Chrome
+FireLogger for Chrome
 ====================================

-ChromeLogger is Chrome extension that can substitute FireLogger (http://firelogger.binaryage.com/).
-It is fork from xifs/chrome-firelogger with some tweaks so it can work together with Nette Framework Debugger tool.
-It also shows info about errors in AJAX calls.
+FireLogger for Chrome is an extension that can substitute [FireLogger](http://firelogger.binaryage.com/).
+It is a fork of [xifs/chrome-firelogger](https://github.com/xifs/chrome-firelogger), however completely rewritten from scratch to work with the newest Chrome.
+It works great together with [Tracy](https://github.com/nette/tracy) debugging tool, which also helps you to debug errors in AJAX calls.

 How to install
 --------------

-1. Open chrome://flags/ and activate Experimental Extension APIs.
-Restart the browser.
-2. Clone the repository and install extension in Chrome (Tools - Extensions - Load unpacked extension...).
+1. Clone the repository and install an extension into Chrome (Tools - Extensions - Load unpacked extension...).
-3. Re-open Developer Tools.
+2. Open Developer Tools.
-4. Messages are logged into Console tab.
+3. Messages are being logged into the Console tab.

 Screenshot
 ----------